 Outback has an impressive track record of successfully helping teens develop tools and life skills they previously lacked.
 This enables them to repair broken relationships, develop positive relationships, become more social, and elevate their life’s direction.

 One misconception associated with wilderness therapy is that only court ordered teens are able to attend.
 This isn’t true.
 Wilderness therapy can benefit anyone struggling to make good life choices, or those learning how to deal with negative behaviors.
 Wilderness therapy helps teens dealing with mental health problems, addictions (alcohol, drugs, video games, etc.), poor academic performance, those struggling to make friends, and many others.

 Outback can help teens avoid hitting rock bottom and get back on track.
-Anyone concerned about the their teen’s life choices and direction should contact Outback today.
+Anyone concerned about their teen’s life choices and direction should contact Outback today.

 Outback’s assessment survey is the easiest way to help parents understand if their child can benefit from wilderness therapy.
-It also helps Outback understand where the teen is coming from, and helps place them in the right programs.
+It also helps Outback understand where the teen is coming from and helps place them in the right programs.

 The survey consists of 13 questions designed to help Outback understand the child’s behavior.
-The parents responses are used determine the best kind of help for the teen.
+The parent’s responses are used to determine the best kind of help for the teen.
 After the survey is completed, an Outback representative contacts the parents to answer any questions they may have and help them move forward with the application.

 For some teens, recurring bad behavior can turn criminal.
 In New York, parents, teachers, and law enforcement struggle to break the cycle because they lack the skills to help these struggling teens.
 Parents will worry about their children and not knowing how to help them can be a big burden.